SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Perl, PHP
 ~~~~~~~~~~~~~~~
 The members of the documentation team
-have not used Selenium-RC with Perl or PHP.
-If you are using Selenium-RC with either of
+have not used Selenium RC with Perl or PHP.
+If you are using Selenium RC with either of
 these two languages please contact the Documentation Team (see the chapter on contributing).
 We would love to include some examples from you and your experiences, to support Perl and PHP users.

 Learning the API
 ----------------
-The Selenium-RC API uses naming conventions
+The Selenium RC API uses naming conventions
 that, assuming you understand Selenese, much of the interface
 will be self-explanatory.
 Here, however, we explain the most critical and
 possibly less obvious aspects.